Firewall Access Request

 Please fill out the form below with the explanation of why your device requires certain port(s) to be publicly available and an explanation of the service(s).
 Please provide as much information as you can.
 Also note that it is the requester’s responsibility to understand the specific needs of running the device.

 We will make an allowance for regularly used services for convenient access and better security.
 After successful login to the UCLA Campus VPN, the following ports and services will be accessible to almost any device.
 If the port or service request is listed below, please reconsider submitting a request and use this secure procedure instead.
 Submitting the request will open up your device and its port(s) to the entire internet.
+Note that we cannot open port 3389/Windows Remote Desktop to the entire internet due to blocks outside our control.

 |Apple Remote Desktop/Apple Remote Management Services||TCP/UDP||3283|